 The function must have the following properties:

-- Data is scrambled deterministically (Same input, same output)
+- It scrambles data deterministically (Same input, same output)

 - No matter the input, the output of a hash function always has the same size

-- The input can not be retrieved from the output (one-way function)
+- It cannot retrieve the input from the output (one-way function)

 So what is the difference?

 There are different types of KDFs.
 Some are based on stream or block ciphers, but in this article, we will focus on the most common type, hash-based key derivation functions.

 As it turns out, all hash-based KDFs are secure hash functions, but not all hash functions are hashed based KDFs.